devareus/Eclectic-Token-Sniper/README.md

         "TokenIsToAddress": true
       }

-Quite similar to the previous one, this example tries to sell the token ***before*** its transfer are reduced:
+Quite similar to the previous one, this example tries to sell the token ***before*** its transfer limit is reduced:

       {
         "RuleName": "SellOnSetLimits",